Reiko Shiota: Career

-Shiota was born in Kanda, Fukuoka, and after graduating from the Kyushu International University comes High School in 2002, she join the Sanyo Electric team.
-Partnered with Kumiko Ogura, they well-known as "Ogushio", became the women's doubles runner-up at the 2005 Asian Championships.
+Shiota was born in Kanda, Fukuoka, and after graduating from the Kyushu International University High School in 2002, she joined the Sanyo Electric team.
+Partnered with Kumiko Ogura, they were popularly known as "Ogushio" and became the women's doubles runner-up at the 2005 Asian Championships.
 She and Ogura won their first world grand prix title at the 2005 Denmark Open.
-In 2006, they won the women's doubles bronze medal at the Doha 2006 Asian Games, after defeated by Yang Wei and Zhang Jiewen in the semi finals.
-Shiota also help the Japanese women's team won the silver medal in the women's team event.
+In 2006, they won the women's doubles bronze medal at the Doha 2006 Asian Games, after being defeated by Yang Wei and Zhang Jiewen in the semi-finals.
+Shiota also helped the Japanese women's team win the silver medal in the women's team event.

 Shiota won the women's doubles bronze medal in the 2007 World Championships in Kuala Lumpur, Malaysia.
 Ogushio were defeated in the semifinals by Gao Ling and Huang Sui of China, 16–21, 25–23, 6–21.
 In May 2008, she and Ogura ranked 6 in BWF World Ranking, and qualified to compete at the Beijing 2008 Summer Olympics.
-In the first round they beat the Danish pair Lena Frier Kristiansen and Kamilla Rytter Juhl in the rubber games, but was defeated by Du Jing and Yu Yang of China in the second round in the straight games.
+In the first round they beat the Danish pair Lena Frier Kristiansen and Kamilla Rytter Juhl in the rubber games, but were defeated by Du Jing and Yu Yang of China in the second round in straight games.

-In 2009, she started to team-up with Shintaro Ikeda from Unisys, and in May 2010, Shiota also join the Unisys team.
-Shiota and Ikeda well-known as "Ikeshio", and they reaching the final round at the 2010 Dutch Open, 2011 German and Russian Open, and also in the BWF Superseries tournament at the 2012 Singapore Open, but they only finished as the runner-up.
-The Ikeshio participated at the 2012 Olympic Games in London, but the duo did not advance to the knock-out stage, after placing third in the group stage.
-At the competition, they won a match to Canadian pair Toby Ng and Grace Gao in the rubber games with the score 21–10, 11–21, 21–15, and lost in the straight games to Joachim Fischer Nielsen and Christinna Pedersen of Denmark, and Robert Mateusiak and Nadieżda Kostiuczyk of Poland in group B stage.
+In 2009, she started to team up with Shintaro Ikeda from Unisys, and in May 2010, Shiota also joined the Unisys team.
+Shiota and Ikeda popularly known as "Ikeshio", reached the final round at the 2010 Dutch Open, 2011 German and Russian Open, and also in the BWF Superseries tournament at the 2012 Singapore Open, but they only finished as the runner-up.
+The Ikeshio-combi participated in the 2012 Olympic Games in London, but the duo did not advance to the knock-out stage, after placing third in the group stage.
+In the competition, they won a match against the Canadian pair Toby Ng and Grace Gao in the rubber game with the score 21–10, 11–21, 21–15, and lost in straight games to Joachim Fischer Nielsen and Christinna Pedersen of Denmark, and Robert Mateusiak and Nadieżda Kostiuczyk of Poland in group B stage.